anhcale/thinkcs/scratch/Coding-for-Kids-Scratch/01-Introduction-to-Programming.md

 # Chapter 1: Introduction to Programming

+Hey kid.
+Hello, yes, you there.
+It’s me, Nat again!
+Let me ask you something.

 <details>
   <summary>English version</summary>

   > Hey kid.
 Hello, yes, you there.
 It’s me, Nat again!
 Let me ask you something.

 </details>

+What’s the best thing that ever happened to you?
+Think hard, because it is important.

 <details>
   <summary>English version</summary>